Autism and Asperger's: Exploring the Benefits of 1:1 Tuition

-Children with either Asperger Syndrome or ASD (Autism Spectrum Disorder) see, hear and feel the world differently.
+Children with either Asperger's Syndrome or ASD (Autism Spectrum Disorder) see, hear and feel the world differently.
 If school sometimes feels overwhelming, can 1:1 tuition help?

 Many children thrive in mainstream education.
 Most will experience a learning difficulty at some point in their lives.
 However, children with ASD or Asperger's will have some degree of both general and individual specific learning requirements that need to be addressed to help them access learning at all.